awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/80-warm-pools.md

 **Set the warm pool size:**

 It's important to decide how to set the **warm pools size** as it will make huge difference in associated cost.
+Plan a minimum and a maximum boundaries for the warm pool:

 1. By default and in this step, **warm pool size** is the difference between the number of currently running instances and the maximum capacity.
 2. However if you're running a large Auto Scaling group that won't be the best cost optimized option, in that case you can set a **maximum prepared capacity** which counts current running instances as part of it.
-3. You can also set a static number as the **minimum pool size** to ensure that there is always a certain number of warmed instances available to handle traffic spikes.
+3. You can also set a static number as the **minimum pool size** to ensure that there is always at least a certain number of warmed instances (regardless of the number of running instances) available to react to demand spikes.

 You can keep instances in the warm pool in one of **three** states: **Stopped**, **Running**, or **Hibernated** (if supported by the instance type).
 Keeping instances in a **Stopped** state is an effective way to **minimize costs**.
 With stopped instances, you pay only for the volumes that you use and the Elastic IP addresses attached to the instances.